JordanSpencerWu/jordan-wu-deprecated-2/src/books/2022/impact-players.md

 ## Five High Impact Coaching Habits

-1. Define the W.I.N (What's Important Now)
+1. Define the W.I.N - What's Important Now
 2. Redefine leadership
 3. Ask them to stay until the job is done
 4. Critique the work not the person